FAQ

 The Council of Europe will ensure that the identity of the reporting person is not disclosed to anyone, beyond the authorised Secretariat members competent to receive or follow up on reports, without the explicit consent of the reporting person.
 This will also apply to any other information from which the identity of the reporting person may be directly or indirectly deduced.

-- A reporting Secretariat member;
+- temporary suspension of a Secretariat member;

 As a Secretariat member, do I have any other duties in addition to the duty to report?